 Public Information Meeting

-A public information meeting is being held on Thursday, October 5, 2017 at 6:30 p.m. at the Captain William Spry Community Centre, 16 Sussex Road, Halifax.
+A public information meeting was held on Thursday, October 5, 2017 at 6:30 p.m. at the Captain William Spry Community Centre, 16 Sussex Road, Halifax.

-The purpose of the meeting is to receive feedback regarding the proposal to establish the park.
-Parks and Recreation staff will be present to provide an overview.
-The meeting is open to anyone who wishes to learn about the proposal and/or express any comments.
+The purpose of the meeting was to receive feedback regarding the proposal to establish the park.
+Parks and Recreation staff were present to provide an overview.
 Minutes from the meeting will be included in a staff report to Regional Council.

 As noted above, there are a number of conditions that needs to be fulfilled before Regional Council agrees to purchase the lands.
-One of these is the requirement for public hearing, in addition to the public information meeting, for the conservation easement to NCC for $2.5 million, as this is viewed as being a less-than-market value.
-This webpage will be updated with notification of such a public hearing.
+One of these is the requirement for public hearing.
+Further to this, the following notice has been given:

 For further information about the proposal, please contact Richard Harvey, Manager of Policy and Planning, Parks and Recreation: